Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Related Work

-Advancements in natural language processing and machine learning over the last decades have widened possibilities for data analysis.
-LLMs are quickly being adapted for text annotation in increasingly interpretive contexts~\cite{ziems2024can, bail_can_2024}.
-In HCI, tools that leverage these advancements have been developed to assist qualitative researchers since before the most recent LLM era.
-Past published work has surfaced qualitative HCI researchers' imagined uses of AI in analysis, and found researchers were open to using AI in data exploration and annotation with stipulations regarding researcher agency~\cite{tools_in_place} or to ``support serendipity" in the analysis process~\cite{jiang2021supporting}, while also surfacing concerns about potential tradeoffs for qualitative research these tools could present.
-Past work has also considered the tensions and potential compatibilities between computational tools and interpretive work~\cite{baumer_comparing_2017, nelson2020computational}.
-More recent tools have built on this work, leveraging a new generation of LLMs to create tools for qualitative researchers that bear researcher goals in mind, like agency over the coding process~\cite{overney2024sensemate} or convergent discussion on coding among collaborators~\cite{gao2024collabcoder}.
-Each contains insights from users that give insight into the promises and pitfalls of LLMs in qualitative research, but evaluations focus on users' perceptions of particular tools.
-Given the sudden, widespread ubiquity of LLMs through task-agnostic interfaces like ChatGPT, experiences with AI tools have become more common for all kinds of users, including those not in computing.
-The sudden uptake of LLMs in society has also changed common perceptions about which uses cases may be possible in the future, motivating a fresh examination of current uses and attitudes towards LLMs in qualitative research that also includes researchers outside of HCI.
+Advancements in natural language processing (NLP) and machine learning have widened methods for data analysis over the past several decades, and the sudden rise of LLMs has, once again, opened up new possibilities.
+LLMs are being used for text annotation in interpretive contexts~\cite{ziems2024can, bail_can_2024}, including qualitative coding~\cite{choksi2024under, dunivin2024scalable}.
+Past work has considered both the potential tensions and compatibilities between computational tools and interpretive work, grounding the conversation regarding the potential usefulness of computational tools in ways that can support qualitative work~\cite{baumer_comparing_2017, nelson2020computational}.
+In HCI, tools that leverage advancements in machine learning have been developed to assist qualitative researchers with data and text analysis since before the recent LLM era.
+The new generation of LLMs has ushered in new kinds of tools, with developers creating tools for qualitative researchers that bear researcher goals in mind, like agency over the coding process~\cite{overney2024sensemate}, convergent discussion on coding among collaborators~\cite{gao2024collabcoder}, or incorporating trauma-informed design principles~\cite{tseng2025mitigating}.
+Studies introducing and evaluating these tools contain insights regarding the promises and pitfalls of LLMs in qualitative research, but largely focus on users' perceptions of the particular tools being developed for a task-specific use case, such as data annotation.
+Given the sudden, widespread ubiquity of LLMs through task-agnostic interfaces like ChatGPT, experiences with AI tools have become more common while being less scaffolded by purpose-built software, warranting investigation of current LLM use by qualitative researchers in a task-agnostic context.